-- No proposed route realignment recommendations - As of May 2019, weekday service to be improved to operate every 20 minutes between 8 AM and 3 PM and additionally from Newark between 4:50 PM and 6:10 PM - DART to consider coordinating departures from Newark Hub with Routes 16 and 33 to provide consistent service to Wilmington throughout day (e.g. departure every 10 minutes during peak times)
+- No proposed route realignment recommendations - As of May 2019, weekday service has been improved to operate every 20 minutes between 8 AM and 3 PM and additionally from Newark between 4:50 PM and 6:10 PM - DART to consider coordinating departures from Newark Hub with Routes 16 and 33 to provide consistent service to Wilmington throughout day (e.g. departure every 10 minutes during peak times) - DART plans to improve service spans on weekends to offer new trip opportunities and convenience.